kirkroberts/kirk_admin_links/README.md

 ## Why It Helps

 You may find it easier to locate the page, post, event, etc using your site's navigation, or maybe you're just browsing the site and notice a typo.
 If you're already logged in you can go directly to the region editing screen with a single click.
-This is
+This significantly bridges the gap between the public-facing site and the editing experience.

 With this app installed it's possible to "round trip" between the public site and Admin panel in one browser tab using the URL link back to the page in the Perch sidebar (not the View Page link added in Perch 2.4, which opens a new tab).
 No more "two tab tango" or page reloading to check your edits.